-Sadly, the Cavachon is a relatively recent crossbreed and therefore doesn’t have much of a concrete history yet.
+Sadly, the Cavachon is a relatively recent crossbreed and so doesn’t have much of a concrete history yet.

-However, we can still get a good background on the breed by looking at the long histories of the Cavachon’s purebred parents!
+But, we can still get a good background on the breed by looking at the histories of the Cavachon’s purebred parents!

 Origins of the King Charles Cavalier Spaniel